 The OPTICON Trans-National Access Programme provides access for

 European, but non-Nordic users to NOT and several other European

 telescopes with support from the European Union.
-Proposals for
+ALL non-Nordic

 Call text for all details on this programme.

 Any proposal for a programme requiring up to 4 hours of observing

 time in service mode and with standard instrumentation can be